lillllllll/LSTM-RDN/README.md

 Resnet18lstm_rdn1000.mat is the pre-trained lstm-rdn model with 1000 nunber of hidden units of LSTM

-stanfordcar.zip is the database of stanfordcar which consists of the test and train sets, which is available from https://pan.baidu.com/s/1IJlwYmgmxo3bg6gpNv4RcA, extracting code: wjdq
+stanfordcar database is available from
+https://pan.baidu.com/s/1IJlwYmgmxo3bg6gpNv4RcA, extracting code: wjdq